Xena the piglet is missing in Soddy-Daisy - NewsBreak

 Early voting begins Wednesday in Tennessee general election

-CHATTANOOGA, Tenn. — If you're a registered voter in Tennessee and ready to cast your ballot early, the state of Tennessee is ready for you.
+CHATTANOOGA, Tenn. — If you're a registered voter in Tennessee and ready to cast your ballot, the state of Tennessee is ready for you.
 Early voting kicks off Wednesday in Tennessee for the November midterm general election.
 The 14-day period of voting ahead of the Nov.
-8 Election...
+8 Election Day...

 Federal documents say millions of education dollars for TN students in jeopardy